-Key issue and desired performance outcome Requirement Current guidelines Where addressed in this EIS 1.
+Key Issue and Desired Performance Outcome Requirement (specific assessment requirements in addition to the general requirement above) Current Guidelines 1.
 Air Quality The project is designed, constructed and operated in a manner that minimises air quality impacts (including nuisance dust and odour) to minimise risks to human health and the environment to the greatest extent practicable.
 An air quality impact assessment (AQIA) for construction and operation of the project in accordance with the current guidelines.
-The AQIA must include the following: a demonstrated ability to comply with the relevant regulatory framework, specifically the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Clean Air) Regulation (2010); the identification of all potential sources of air pollution including details of the location, configuration and design of all potential emission sources including ventilation systems and tunnel portals; Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (EPA, 2016) Approved Methods for the Sampling and Analysis of Air Pollutants in NSW (DEC, 2007) Technical Framework - Assessment and Management of Odour from Stationary Sources in NSW (DEC, 2006) In-Tunnel Air Quality (Nitrogen Dioxide) Policy (Advisory Committee on Tunnel Air Quality, 2016) The air quality assessment for the project is provided in Appendix E (Technical report - Air quality) and summarised in Chapter 9 (Air quality).
-The air quality assessment has demonstrated the ability of the project to comply with the relevant regulatory framework, as detailed in Appendix E (Technical report - Air quality) and summarised in Sections 9.5 and 9.6.
-Potential sources of air pollution are detailed in Section 9.1.
-The location, configuration and design of tunnel ventilation systems being considered for the project are outlined in Section 4.5.2.
+The AQIA must include the following: (a) a demonstrated ability to comply with the relevant regulatory framework, specifically the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Clean Air) Regulation (2010); (b) the identification of all potential sources of air pollution including details of the location, configuration and design of all potential emission sources including ventilation systems and tunnel portals; (c) a review of vehicle emission trends and an assessment that uses or Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (EPA, 2016) Approved Methods for the Sampling and Analysis of Air Pollutants in NSW (DEC, 2007) Technical Framework - Assessment and Management of Odour from Stationary Sources in NSW (DEC, 2006) In-Tunnel Air Quality (Nitrogen Dioxide) Policy (Advisory Committee on Tunnel Air Quality, 2016)